wmadavis/wmadavis.github.io/content/teaching.md

 > *ECON-UN3412 introduces students to multiple regression and related methods for analyzing data in economics and related disciplines.
 Additional topics include regression with discrete random variables, instrumental variables regression, analysis of random experiments and quasi-experiments, and regression with time series data.
 Students will learn how to conduct – and how to critique – empirical studies in economics and related fields.
 Accordingly, the emphasis of the course is on empirical applications.*

 Columbia teaches its undergraduates econometrics using Stata, an expensive statistical software whose wide use persists because it’s what most professors learned themselves.
-The first semester I taught this course, I prepared supplementary material and solutions to provide students the option to instead use R, a free and more flexible open-source alternative like Python and Julia preferred by most industries outside academic social science.
+The first semester I taught this course, I prepared supplementary material and solutions to provide students the option to instead use R, a free and more flexible open-source alternative preferred by most industries outside academic social science.
 After some initial trepidation about departing from the official software of instruction, students seemed to find its object-oriented programming much more intuitive and appreciated its usefulness and accessibility beyond the semester course.
 I refined my material and continued teaching exclusively in R in subsequent semesters and all in all, I think I cost Stata Corporation upwards of $10,000 in lost single-semester license fees.

-Below are the weekly guides I produced from the Summer 2023 iterations of my classes, which is accelerated and condensed relative to the regular semester course.
-These materials exclude problem sets, exams, practice exams, and their solutions.
-Most datasets referenced are available for free on the textbook's official website.
+Below are the weekly guides I produced from the Summer 2023 iteration of my classes, which is accelerated and condensed relative to the regular semester course.
+These materials include a subset of practice problems but exclude problem sets, exams, practice exams, and their solutions.
+Most datasets referenced are available for free on the textbook's official website (or else (here)[https://www.princeton.edu/~mwatson/Stock-Watson_4E/Stock-Watson-Resources-4e.html]).
 Instruction here assumes no prior experience with programming other than installation of R and RStudio.
 It introduces and makes use of R Notebooks saved as R Markdown (.Rmd) files, a convenient way of integrating in-line R scripting with intuitive word processing to produce handsome problem sets and reports either as pdfs or HTML files.
 If you’re following on your own, open the Rmd files in RStudio to see the input and the pdf files to see what the resultant output looks like.

 If I were to update this material, I’d add notes on .Rprofile and .Rproj files and on writing scripts to call regularly used libraries and functions.